100 Top Angel Investors List for Startups (2025)

 - Willing to take risks – A typical angel investment gives an IRR of 20 – 40% over 5 – 7 years if the startup succeeds.
 Thus an angel investor has only his experience and the community’s know-how to spot potentially profitable ideas and support them to fruition.
 Despite all checks, most startups fail and the investor loses a substantial chunk of the funds.
 This is a prevailing risk in this sector.

-Finding a Right Angel Investor
+Finding the Right Angel Investor in 2025

 Angel investments despite being risky are trending in equity circles owing to the possibility of massive returns in comparison to regular investment methods.
 An entrepreneur has to be careful while choosing a connection as their company’s equity is at stake.
 The way angels carefully scrutinize proposals and decide whom to invest in; founders must research as well before agreeing to onboard an angel investor.